-When asked about which social structure most closely reflects the Chinese society, the majority of respondents are aware that China has the more unequal social structures that mimic the pyramid shape.
-People’s views about inequality in the U.S. are more divided.
-While 28.7% believe the US has an equal social structure that resembles the olive shape, quite a lot (23.4%) perceive U.S. to have the most unequal structure, with a great mass of people at the bottom and a small elite at the top.
+To see how Chinese respondents view inequality in greater detail, we can turn to a question about what social structure graph most closely reflects the makeup of Chinese society.
+From this, it seems that the majority of respondents are aware that China has an unequal social structure in absolute terms, one which mimics the shape of a pyramid seen in response B Figure 1.
+Chinese citizens’ views about inequality in the U.S. are more divided.
+While 28.7% believe the US has an equal social structure that resembles the olive shape, nearly a quarter (23.4%) perceive U.S. to have the most unequal structure illustrated in E, with a great mass of people at the bottom and a small elite at the top.